Infant Vision – What Can They See?

 Depth Perception?

-Again, there is some disparity in when researchers believe that babies have the ability to perceive depth.
-Some research suggests the age of six months, where others think perhaps as early as one month.
-A study done in 1999 by Bornstein and Arterberry suggests that babies dont use picture like cues on their own as a way of judging depth until they are around 7 months old.
+Again, there is some disparity in the scientific community regarding the specific age at which researchers believe babies have the ability to perceive depth.
+Some research suggests this crucial developmental milestone is reached at approximately six months of age, while other studies propose it could occur much earlier, perhaps as early as one month after birth.
+For instance, a notable study conducted in 1999 by researchers Bornstein and Arterberry suggests that babies don’t independently use pictorial cues—like relative size or overlapping objects—as a way of judging depth until they are around 7 months old.
+This implies that while some form of depth perception might exist earlier, the cognitive ability to interpret two-dimensional images to understand three-dimensional space develops later.